Concession Stand Payments

 How do you track who took which payment at the concession stand?

-Every transaction in CoreMobile is tagged with the user ID of the person who rang the sale, a timestamp, and the dollar amount.
-The admin can see a per-user transaction history at any time.
-That gives the treasurer, athletic director, or parks coordinator a clean digital audit trail for every card transaction.
+Every transaction is tagged with the user who rang it, a timestamp, and the amount.
+The admin can pull a per-user history anytime, giving a clean digital audit trail for every card sale.

 When does the money from concession sales show up in our account?

-CoreMobile deposits funds to the organization's bank account on a next-business-day basis on average.
-Sales from Friday night's home football game are typically in the account by Monday morning.
-This is faster than most traditional merchant processors and removes the multi-day wait that used to be standard with older card processors.
+CoreMobile deposits to your bank on a next-business-day basis on average, so Friday night's game is typically in the account by Monday - faster than older processors' multi-day wait.

 Do you need a Square reader for concession stands?